Local Limits of Small World Networks: Local Limit of the Kleinberg Model in Super-critical Regime: Proof of Theorem

 for all $r > 0$ and $H_* = B_r(H_*, o_*)$ such that $\mu_r(H_*, o_*)>0$.

 We will start with some definitions and preliminaries.
-Recall that we use $d(u, v)$ to denote the lattice distance between nodes, i.e. $d(u, v) = |x_u - x_v| + |y_u - y_v|$, and $d_G(u, v)$ to denote the graph distance between the nodes in graph $G$.
-Armed with these two definitions of distances, we can work with two types of local neighborhoods: graph neighborhoods given by $B_r(G, o)$ for a graph $G$ with root $o$ and lattice neighborhoods defined next.
+Recall that $d(u, v)$ is the lattice distance, i.e. $d(u, v) = |x_u - x_v| + |y_u - y_v|$, and $d_G(u, v)$ is the graph distance between the nodes in graph $G$.
+Armed with these two definitions, we can work with two types of local neighborhoods: graph neighborhoods given by $B_r(G, o)$ for a graph $G$ with root $o$ and lattice neighborhoods defined next.

-\begin{definition} [Lattice Neighborhood] Let $L_r(G, o)$ denote the subgraph of $(G, o)$ induced by all the nodes $v \in V(G)$ whose lattice distance to $u$ is less than or equal to $r$: \end{definition}
+\begin{definition} [Lattice Neighborhood] Let $L_r(G, o)$ denote the subgraph of $(G, o)$ induced by all the nodes $v \in V(G)$ whose lattice distance to $o$ is less than or equal to $r$: \end{definition}

 The following lemma shows that all shortcuts of a node span a short range, explaining why, in the limit, traversing through shortcuts does not change the marks.